 Through the homesteading lifestyle of producing rather than consuming, you can save money.
 As a bonus, help make your community a better place!

-The following are the top 5 reasons why we became suburban homesteaders.
+The following are the top 5 reasons why we, here at Tenth Acre Farm, became suburban homesteaders.

 1: Getting out of Debt

 According to Debt.org, the national average debt per household is $15,000.
 Keeping up with the Joneses is the dogma of suburbia, which results in consumerism and debt accumulation.